 Our GYN Surgical Institute offers a wide variety of bladder procedures from chronic conditions like Interstitial Cystitis to Urodynamic Diagnostics.
 This isn’t limited to bladder lefts, injections, pacemakers and vaginal slings.
-We can perform different surgical techniques ensuring your procedure suits optimal conditions.
+We can perform different surgical techniques to ensure your procedure meets your unique needs.

 WHAT IS A CYSTOSCOPY?

 Cystoscopy is a test that allows specialist to look at the inside of the bladder using a thin tube with a camera and light on the end, called cystoscope.
 The cystoscope is inserted into the urethra and slowly advanced into the bladder.
 This procedure allows specialists to look at areas of the bladder and urethra that usually do not show up well on X-rays.
 Tiny surgical instruments can be inserted through the cystoscope that allow specialists to remove samples of tissue (biopsy) or samples of urine.
 Your doctor might order this test if you have urinary problems, such as constant need to urinate or painful urination.
 Your doctor might also order the procedure to investigate reasons for: